Skip to content

 Class 8 (Black Hole) buys all commodities at +20% over the standard formula.
 Class 9 (Nova) sells all commodities at +25% over the standard formula.
 These multipliers are applied after the base supply/demand calculation but before reputation/rank modifiers.

-Status: 🚧 Partial — is_premium_buyer / is_premium_seller flags exist on Station (models/station.py), but the multiplier logic is not applied in services/trading_service.py:apply_modifiers.
+Status: ✅ Shipped — is_premium_buyer / is_premium_seller flags on Station (models/station.py) drive the multiplier logic in services/trading_service.py:apply_modifiers.
 The numbers above are the design target.

 Destruction & recovery